Skip to main content

 context namespace - Contextual information

-• Mostly read-only (set at flow start)
+• Mostly read-only (set at workflow start)

 • Channel info, user details, trigger context